Generating Career Ideas

 Remember to dream

-You can also gain insights by blocking out real-world constraints and fears and allowing yourself to dream about the possibilities if there are no barriers in your way.
+You can also gain insights by blocking out real-world constraints and fears and allowing yourself to dream about the possibilities as if there were no barriers in your way.

 • Interview your younger self: When you were much younger was there something you wanted to do?
 Even ideas that seem wildly out of reach now can still offer insights into what remains attractive to you and what you hope to achieve.